fly-winder/multimodal_beamforming/README.md

 # Beamforming with Multimodal Learning

-This repository contains the implementation of our research on multimodal learning-based beamforming for ultra-massive MIMO systems.
-The code supports data preprocessing, model training, and evaluation.
+This repository contains the implementation of our research on multimodal learning-based beamforming.

 ## 📂 Repository Structure